Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- in the case where the child is born with a disability, in which two weeks’ additional leave is offered;
+- where the child is born with a disability, in which case two weeks’ additional leave is offered;

-- in the case of premature birth, in which 13 weeks’ additional leave is offered; and
+- in the case of premature birth, in which case 13 weeks’ additional leave is offered; and

 The employment contract, applicable CBA or company policy can offer more generous entitlements.

-The mother is also entitled to time off to attend antenatal medical appointments, parenting and birth preparation classes as well as time post-birth for breastfeeding purposes.
+The mother is also entitled to time off to attend antenatal medical appointments and parenting and birth preparation classes, as well as time off post-birth for breastfeeding purposes.

 These rights are gender neutral and are applicable to same-sex couples, adoptions or family placements and guardianships for the purpose of adoption or fostering.

-Although all employed mothers are entitled to maternity leave, they will only be entitled to social security benefits if they satisfy the social security eligibility requirements.
-Once the mother meets these requirements, she is entitled to benefits equal to 100% of her average monthly salary, capped at €3,751.20 (as at January 1 2017) for the duration of her leave.
+Although all employed mothers are entitled to maternity leave, they will be entitled to social security benefits only if they satisfy the social security eligibility requirements.
+Once the mother meets these requirements, she is entitled to benefits equal to 100% of her average monthly salary, capped at €3,751.20 for the duration of her leave.

 If she does not satisfy the eligibility requirements, the mother will be entitled to a flat rate benefit of €532.51 per month, equal to €17.75 per day, for up to 42 days.

-Paternity leave and pay Subject to satisfying the eligibility requirements, the father is entitled to four weeks’ and two days’ leave as follows:
+Paternity leave and pay Subject to satisfying the eligibility requirements, the father is entitled to five weeks’ and two days’ leave as follows:

-- four continuous weeks’ paternity leave that can be taken after maternity leave, this may be increased in the event of multiple childbirths, adoptions or foster care by two days for each child from the second child onwards.
+- five continuous weeks’ paternity leave, which can be taken after maternity leave – this may be increased in the event of multiple childbirths, adoptions or foster care by two days for each child from the second child onwards.

 This leave is independent of shared rest periods of maternity leave entitlement.